saltastroops/saao-shared-jenkins-library/README.md

 # SAAO Shared Jenkins Library

-This shared library contains various global variables (steps) which you can use in Jenkins pipelines for SAAO projects.
+This shared library contains various functions (steps) which you can use in Jenkins pipelines for SAAO projects.

 ## Dependencies

-This library has several dependencies.

 ### Docker